zahimich/zahi-michaeli-15-03-2020/README.md

 ## ReadMe

-This is a Weather app for Herolo made by me, Zahi Michaeli.
+This is an AccuWeather web app with vanilla js.

 Live Demo: